rewavestudios/maze-solver-py/README.md

 Before we dive into the project, let's make sure you are all set up properly.
 You will need:

 - A code editor.
 I use [VS Code](https://code.visualstudio.com/), though you can use whatever you're comfortable with.
 - A command line.
-I you work on macOS/Linux, the instructions will be in Bash.
+If you work on macOS/Linux, the instructions will be in Bash.
 If you're on Windows, I recommend [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) because it will allow you to use Linux commands.
 - [Python 3](https://www.python.org/downloads/) installed.

 ### What Are We Building?